Jubilee Year 2025

 Pilgrimage to Greece, Turkey and Italy

-We’re so excited to have a group of people embark on a 18-day pilgrimage tracing the footsteps of St. Paul and other revered saints, visiting pivotal biblical sites across Greece, Turkey, and Italy.
-From the ancient wonders of Athens and Corinth to the spiritual heights of Meteora and the holy grounds of Ephesus, each location offers a unique opportunity for deep spiritual reflection and connection to our rich Christian story.
-The pilgrimage culminates in Rome during the Jubilee Year, where pilgrims will experience the grace and blessings of the Holy Door at St. Peter’s Basilica, uniting in faith and community.
-This pilgrimage promises to be a deeply enriching experience, fostering a renewed sense of faith and spiritual growth.
+Our pilgrims recently returned from an 18-day journey tracing the footsteps of St. Paul and other revered saints, visiting pivotal biblical sites across Greece, Turkey, and Italy.
+From the ancient wonders of Athens and Corinth to the spiritual heights of Meteora and the holy grounds of Ephesus, each location offered a unique opportunity for deep spiritual reflection and connection to our rich Christian story.
+The pilgrimage culminated in Rome during the Jubilee Year, where pilgrims experienced the grace and blessings of the Holy Door at St. Peter’s Basilica, uniting in faith and community.
+The pilgrimage was a deeply enriching experience, fostering a renewed sense of faith and spiritual growth.

 -